nathan-barry/nathan.rs/content/notes/polynomial-eval-machine-representation.md

 +++
-title = "Polynomial Evaluation & Machine Representation" description = "My notes over Chapter 0 of Timothy Sauer's Numerical Analysis textbook.
-Some sentences and examples are straight from the book.
-All Python programs are mine.
+title = "Polynomial Evaluation & Machine Representation" description = "My notes over chapter 0 of Timothy Sauer's Numerical Analysis textbook.
+All examples and some sentences were taken directly from the book.
 This chapter covers calculus and function evaluation, machine arithmetic, and sources of errors." date = 2023-08-26 tags = ["Numerical Analysis Notes"]
 +++